manvinderjit/amazon-connect-implement/README.md

     - Edit the Lambda role that was create with this Lambda function to give the required permissions to access the **SQS QUEUE**.
 Use ```Allow: sqs:*``` or select individual permissions as required.

 4. **Set Up Second Lambda function**

+      ```
+        This Lambda must have 256MB of memory instead of the minimum 128MB for it to function properly as it loads the json wordset.
+Please make this change when creating the Lambda function.
+      ```

     - Create the second Lambda function in your AWS console with ```Node.js 22.x``` as the runtime and upload the file ```lambda-sqs-to-ddb.zip``` located at ```~/amazon-connect-implement/lambda/sqs-to-ddb/dist/``` to deploy the code.
 Ensure the option ```Create a new role with basic Lambda permissions``` is selected to create the **execution role** for it.

     - Add the env variable ```TABLE_NAME``` in second Lambda function and specify the ```Name``` of the DynamoDB table.